scchow/seabotix_alpha/README.md

 - `rosrun seabotix_alpha_description currents.py` - causes currents in the environment based on vehicle pose.
 Modify the parameters in this script to set different current fields.

 - `rosrun seabotix_alpha_description currents_reset.py` - sets the currents back to 0.

+Recomputing the Thruster Allocation Matrix
+---

+The simulator precomputes the Jacobian that maps thruster output to vehicle motion.
+This thruster allocation matrix will need to be updated if the vehicle mass/hydrodynamic parameters are changed.
+To do so, run the launch files with the `reset_tam` flag set to true:

+`roslaunch seabotix_alpha_description valve_manipulation_demo.launch reset_tam:=true`